List of million-selling singles in the United Kingdom: Million-selling singles (paid-for sales)

 Although "Brown Girl in the Ring" was listed as the B-side, it received extensive airplay, which caused the single to peak in the charts for a second time.

 Artists with the most million-selling singles

-Twenty-five artists have had at least two million-selling singles in the UK (if John Travolta and Olivia Newton-John are counted as one artist), but only six artists have had more than two: The Beatles, who have six; Rihanna, who has four (including one as a featured artist); Adele, Bruno Mars, Pharrell Williams and Whitney Houston, who all have three (including one for Mars as a featured artist and two for Williams as a featured artist).
+Twenty-five artists have had at least two million-selling singles in the UK (if John Travolta and Olivia Newton-John are counted as one artist), but only six artists have had more than two: The Beatles, who have six; Whitney Houston and Rihanna, who has four (including one as a featured artist); Adele, Bruno Mars and Pharrell Williams, who all have three (including one for Mars as a featured artist and two for Williams as a featured artist).